nickredding/cordova-plugin-apple-watch-link/README.md

 User information transfers are sent from the iOS app using a traditional Cordova plugin call, as in
 ```
 watchLink.sendUserInfo(userInfo, success, error)
-//	Upon return, userInfo.TIMESTAMP contains the unique numeric timestamp that can be used
+//	Upon return, userInfo.TIMESTAMP contains the unique
-//		to refer to the transfer.
+//		numeric timestamp that can be used to refer to the transfer.
 //	userInfo = <property-list-dictionary>
 //	success = function(timestamp)
 //		Invoked when the message has been delivered and acknowledged
-//			timestamp is the string representation of userInfo.TIMESTAMP
+//			timestamp is the string representation of
+//				userInfo.TIMESTAMP

 //	error = function(errorString)
-//		Invoked when an error occured and the message could not be delivered
+//		Invoked when an error occured
-//			errorString = string describing the error followed by ":<timestamp>"
+//			errorString = string describing the error
+//				followed by ":<timestamp>"
 //			<timestamp> is the value of userInfo.TIMESTAMP
 //		If the session was reset errorString will be "sessionreset"
 //		If the Watch session has not completed initialization errorString
 //			will be "uninitialized"
-//		Errors are logged regardless of whether an error function is provided
+//		Errors are logged regardless of whether an
+//			error function is provided
 ```
 **Note:** the userInfo sent to the Swift layer is a clone of the object submitted to the sendUserInfo function.